 Protected vegetation definitions

 The heritage values of the tree may be governed by state or commonwealth legislation.
-The heritage overlay in the Brisbane City Plan 2014 is a mapped representation of all Brisbane's heritage sites listed on the Queensland Heritage Register and Brisbane's Heritage Register.
+The heritage overlay in the Brisbane City Plan 2014 (City Plan) is a mapped representation of all Brisbane's heritage sites listed on the Queensland Heritage Register and the Local Heritage Register.